oVirt/ovirt-site/source/feature/detailed-host-network-qos.html.md

 The following are what seem to be the talking points arising from the above description:

 *   Should Host Network QoS be configured similarly to VM Network QoS by creating shareable entities, or should "anonymous" QoS be configured on networks attached to host interfaces?
+Keep in mind that "anonoymous" QoS could possibly be shared by multiple hosts in the future using a Host Template.
     -   If the VM Network QoS paradigm is preserved:
         -   What is the proper behavior when a QoS entity, that had been attached to host networks, is updated?
         -   Should Network QoS entities have a type associated with them (VM/host)?